Towards A Unified Analysis of Random Fourier Features: Introduction

-\item Similarly, our refined analysis for Lipschitz continuous loss demonstrates that under a realizable case (defined subsequently) one could achieve $O(\frac{\log n}{\sqrt{n}})$ excess risk convergence rate with only $O(\sqrt{n})$ features.
+\item Similarly, under the low noise assumption, our refined analysis for Lipschitz continuous loss demonstrates that it is possible to achieve $\mathcal{O}(1/n)$ excess risk convergence rate.
+The required number of features can be $\Omega(\log n\log \log n)$ using the empirical leverage score distribution, or even constant number of features in some benign cases.
 To the best of our knowledge, this is the first result offering non-trivial computational savings for approximations in problems with Lipschitz loss functions.

 \item Finally, as the empirical ridge leverage scores distribution is typically costly to compute, we give a fast algorithm to generate samples from the approximated empirical leverage distribution.
-Utilizing these samples one can significantly reduce the computation time during the in sample prediction and testing stages, $O(n)$ and $O(\log n \log\log n)$, respectively.
-We also include a proof that gives a trade-off between the computational cost and the expected risk of the algorithm, showing that the statistical efficiency can be preserved while provably reducing the required computational cost. \end{itemize}
+Utilizing these samples one can significantly reduce the computation time during the in-sample prediction ($\mathcal{O}(n\log n \log\log n)$) and testing stages ($\mathcal{O}(\log n \log\log n)$).
+We also include a proof that gives a trade-off between the computational cost and the learning risk of the algorithm, showing that the statistical efficiency can be preserved while provably reducing the required computational cost. \end{itemize}